 Meniere's disease is a rare condition that affects the inner ear.
 As a result of the condition, hearing loss and tinnitus may become more progressive and ultimately become permanent.

 In this guide we will cover:

 Usually, only one ear is affected, but in other cases, it is not overly uncommon for both ears to experience episodes.
-It is believed that Meniere's disease commonly affects adults aged 20-60 (typically from 40+) and is said to impact the live's of 1 in 1000 people.
+It's typically believed that Meniere's disease generally affects adults aged 20-60 (primarily from 40+).
+Approximately 1 in every 1000 people can be affected by the condition.

 It was identified by French doctor Prosper Meniere in the nineteenth century, of whom the discovery is named after.
-It's considered a chronic condition, but treatments are available to help relieve some symptoms of what is described as an incurable disorder, such as sensorineural hearing loss.
+It's considered a chronic condition.
+Treatments are available to help relieve some symptoms of what is described as an incurable disorder, such as sensorineural hearing loss.

-Symptoms are often sudden.
-The disorder features multiple symptoms, which typically all occur at once, lasting from minutes to hours.
+As with any medical condition, the disorder features multiple symptoms, which typically all occur at once, lasting from minutes to hours.
 Symptoms are often sudden and unexpected.

 During an attack of Ménière's disease, you could experience:

 The condition often starts off in one ear but could affect both ears over time.
 An attack may occur a few times a week, or they could even be separated by weeks, months or years.
 At the onset of an episode, it is not possible to tell how frequent future attacks may occur.
 After a Meniere's episode, it may take several days for the symptoms to completely disappear.
 Usually, the symptoms last two to three hours and it is likely you will feel tired after experiencing Meniere's disease symptoms.

 Like any hearing-related condition, symptoms can vary from person to person.
 If you experience any of the above, you should visit a medical practitioner.